Listing Period Home Warranty: Free Seller Coverage Explained

 Is listing period home warranty coverage really free?

-In most cases, yes — listing period coverage is provided at no upfront cost to the seller.
+In most states, yes.
+Listing period coverage is provided at no upfront cost to the seller, with payment typically collected at closing as part of the buyer's plan.
 However, the majority of providers require that the seller commits to purchasing a buyer's home warranty plan at closing as a condition of the free coverage.
-If the sale falls through, some providers may waive further obligations, but this varies by company and contract terms.
-Always read the provider's enrollment agreement carefully before signing.
+2-10 HBW is complimentary where allowed by law, except in Florida where it is $60 and includes A/C and heat pump coverage.

 How long does listing period home warranty coverage last?

-Most providers offer listing period coverage for up to 6 months (180 days), or until the property closes — whichever comes first.
-Some companies may cap coverage at 90 days or allow renewals at their discretion if the listing extends beyond the initial coverage window.
-Check with your specific provider for their policy on extensions.
+Most providers offer listing period coverage for up to 180 days (6 months), or until the property closes, whichever comes first.
+American Home Shield allows renewal upon request and at their discretion beyond the initial 6 months, if your listing extends.
+Check with your specific provider for their policy on extensions before you list.

 What happens if something breaks while my home is listed?

 If a covered system or appliance breaks down during the listing period, you simply file a claim with your home warranty provider.
 They will dispatch a licensed service technician to diagnose and repair the issue.
-Depending on your plan, you may owe a service call fee (typically $65–$125).
-The repair cost itself is covered up to the plan's stated limit.
+You will owe a service call fee (typically $75 to $125 in 2026, depending on your provider and plan tier).
+Keep in mind that AHS caps all listing-period claims at $1,500 total, so major repairs may exceed the free coverage.

 Can the buyer use the warranty on the day of closing?

 Once the warranty transfers at closing, the buyer is immediately covered under the new plan.
-Unlike standard home warranties purchased independently — which often have a 30-day waiting period — warranties transferred from a seller's listing-period plan typically start on closing day with no waiting period.
-This is one of the most attractive features for buyers receiving a transferred plan.
+Unlike standard home warranties purchased independently (which often have a 30-day waiting period), warranties transferred from a seller's listing-period plan typically start on closing day with no waiting period.
+Our guide on the home warranty waiting period explains why this matters.

 Which home warranty company offers the best free listing coverage?